Sir William Russell Flint (4 April 1880 – 30 December 1969) was a Scottish artist and

 During visits to Spain he was impressed by Spanish dancers, and he depicted them

-respect from art critics, who were disturbed by a perceived crassness in his eroticized
+art critics, who were disturbed by a perceived crassness in his

 treatment of the female figure